JavaScript is disabled. Please enable to continue!

 • Four consecutive terms on the editorial board of the Journal of Food Protection

 He is a frequent volunteer and consultant to trade associations, NIH, WHO, FAO, USDA, and other government agencies and private companies.
 His research and expertise has been featured in popular press venues such as Consumer’s Reports, Fine Cooking, USA Today, Fitness, Health, Men’s Health, Chemtech, Nature Science Updates, and ASM Journal Highlights.
 He is a frequently invited speaker and a prolific book chapter writer.
-With over 250 publications and over 180 invited presentations, his scientific research and outreach interests focus on improving the microbiological quality and safety of foods.
+With over 250 publications, over 300 invited presentations, and over 100 workshops delivered, his scientific research and outreach interests focus on improving the microbiological quality and safety of foods, with emphasis on meat, poultry, seafoods, and produce.
 Among these was the completion of the 4 volume Handbook of Food Science, Technology, and Engineering, which he Co-Edited.
 He has been the recipient of a number of awards for his scholarly efforts including the Mississippi Chemical Corporation Award of Excellence for Outstanding Work, the International Association for Food Protection Educator and Harold Barnum Industry Awards.
-He is a Fellow and former member of the Board of Directors of the Institute of Food Technologists, former Chair of the International Food Science Certification Commission, and former member of the Board of Directors of the American Spice Trade Association.
-On a personal note, early in his career he served as a deck hand on an Alaskan fishing vessel (well before Deadliest Catch) and prefers to spend his free time lost on a trail in the Colorado Rocky Mountains.
+He is a Fellow and former member of the Board of Directors of the Institute of Food Technologists, inaugural Chair of the International Food Science Certification Commission, and former member of the Board of Directors of the American Spice Trade Association.

 Below are resources from Douglas:

-<< < 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 > >>
+<< < 1 2 3 4 5 6 7 8 9 10 11 12 13 14 > >>

 https://www.eurofinsus.com/food-testing